oesteban/hcph-sops/docs/data-collection/tear-down.md

 - [ ] Bring back the box and the base at CIBM EEG lab.
 Put the keys back under old Nora's desk.
 - [ ] Fix the ET with the scotch at the chariot.
 - [ ] Bring back the chariot and the TMS laptop at the TMS lab
-- [ ] If you are the last person to scan for the day, turn off the MRI machine. **The order is important and the next element needs to be shut down only when the previous step is complete!**
+- [ ] If you are the last person to scan for the day, turn off the MRI machine. **The order is important, and each step must be completed before proceeding further!**
-    - [ ] Turn off the specific-name-we-do-not-remember-just-now ({{ secrets.hosts.console_left | default("███") }}, the computer on the left side of the control desk)
+    - [ ] Turn off the satellite station ({{ secrets.hosts.console_left | default("███") }}, the computer on the left side of the control desk)
-	- [ ] Turn off the computer on the right side of the control desk
+	- [ ] Turn off the computer that controls the scanner ({{ secrets.hosts.console_left | default("███") }}, the computer on the right side of the control desk)
-	- [ ] Push the button shut down on the MRI console that lies on the wall
+	- [ ] Push the button "System OFF" on the MRI console that lies on the wall
 	- [ ] Turn the key into the "locked" position